lupyuen/lupyuen.github.io/src/de2.md

 _Why Zig?
 Why not C?_

 We could have done it in C...
-But Zig looks neater and more concise.
+But our driver code in Zig looks neater, more concise and (hopefully) easier to understand.

 (We'll explain the tricky Zig parts with C)

-In future we might convert the Zig code to C, since Zig looks so similar to C.
+Zig looks highly similar to C. In future we might convert the Zig driver code to C.

 _Why NuttX on PinePhone?_